Amateur Radio Certification Exams

 by Donn Hilton and François Daigneault.
 Although it is a little dated, it is still mostly relevant and quite useful.

-Use the EMO Lessons (Step 2), the Industry Canada documents (Steps 1 and 3), Wikipedia or Google to look up unfamiliar terms, or ask one of the Project TAs or Prof. Michelson for help.
+Use the EMO Lessons (Step 2), the Industry Canada documents (Steps 1 and 3), Wikipedia or Google to look up unfamiliar terms, or ask others for help.

 Step 5: